noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 	    - usually it waits to claim pages until the old serviceWorker is not used by any existing loaded pages

+	- `Navigator.serviceWorker` (browser context)
+	  - Returns a ServiceWorkerContainer object,
+	    - provides access to the ServiceWorker objects for the associated document.
+	      - registration
+	      - removal
+	      - upgrade
+	      - communication
+	      - state

+	- ServiceWorkerRegistration
+		- represents a service worker registration

+	- ServiceWorkerState
+		- state of the service worker

+	- ServiceWorkerGlobalScope
+		- Represents the global execution context of a service worker.

+	- SyncManager
+		- provides an interface for registering  and listing sync registrations

+	- double check the following
+		- Client
+			- the scope of a client controlled by a service worker
+			- either
+				- a document in a browser context
+				- a SharedWorker

+		- WindowClient
+			- special type of `Client`
+			- scope of a service worker client that is a document in a browser context controlled by the active service worker

+		- Clients (worker context)
+			- The clients global in the service worker lists all of the active push clients on this machine.
+			- represnets a container for a list of Client objects
+			- the mainway to access all the clients owned by the active service worker

 ## service workers
 	- [service worker global scope](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope)
 	- [notification click has a really good example](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope/notificationclick_event)